Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the Alicki-Fannes-Winter technique: Applications to characteristics of quantum and classical systems

-for any measures $\mu$ and $\nu$ in $\,\P(\mathbb{C}^2)\,$ such that $\,\int_{C}|z|^2\mu_1(dz),\;\int_{C}|z|^2\nu_1(dz)\leq E\,$ and $\mathrm{TV}(\mu,\nu)\leq \varepsilon$.
+for any measures $\mu$ and $\nu$ in $\,\P(\mathbb{C}^2)\,$ such that $\,\int_{C}\vert z\vert^2\mu_1(dz),\;\int_{C}\vert z\vert^2\nu_1(dz)\leq E\,$ and $\mathrm{TV}(\mu,\nu)\leq \varepsilon$.

-The advantage of continuity bound (\ref{MI-C++}) is its simplicity and accuracy in contrast to the universal continuity bounds for QMI under the energy constraint (described in \cite[Section 5.2.2]{QC}).
-Its obvious drawback is the use of the total variance distance between representing measures as a quantity describing closeness of classical states (instead of the trace norm distance).\footnote{I would be grateful for any comments about possibility to express the total variance distance between representing measures of classical states via the trace norm distance between these states.} \end{example}
+The advantage of continuity bound (\ref{MI-C++}) is its simplicity and accuracy in contrast to the universal continuity bounds for QMI under the energy constraint (described in \cite[Section 4.2.2]{QC}).
+Its obvious drawback is the use of the total variation distance between representing measures as a quantity describing closeness of classical states (instead of the trace norm distance). \end{example}

 If the measures $\mu$ and $\nu$ representing classical states $\rho$ and $\sigma$ are absolutely continuous w.r.t. the Lebesgue measure on $\mathbb{C}^n$ then $\mathrm{TV}(\mu,\nu)=\frac{1}{2}\|P_\rho-P_\sigma\|_{L_1}$ -- the $L_1$-norm distance between the $P$-functions of $\rho$ and $\sigma$.